pytorch/pytorch/docs/source/hub.rst

 Caching logic
 ^^^^^^^^^^^^^

 By default, we don't clean up files after loading it.
-HUB uses the cache by default if it already exists in ``hub_dir``.
+Hub uses the cache by default if it already exists in ``hub_dir``.

 Users can force a reload by calling ``hub.load(..., force_reload=True)``.
 This will delete the existing github folder and downloaded weights, reinitialize a fresh download.
 This is useful